WhoIsJack/cavity_expansion/README.md

 # cavity-expansion-model

-This repo hosts the code for the simple illustrative particle-based 2D model of cavity expansion and its effect on cell density for the paper "Hydrostatic pressure regulates competence for neural crest induction" by Alasaadi & colleagues.
+This repo hosts the code for the simple illustrative particle-based 2D model of cavity expansion and its effect on cell density for the paper "Competence for neural crest induction is controlled by hydrostatic pressure through YAP" by Alasaadi & colleagues.
 All code was written by Jonas Hartmann.

 ![example figure](example_fig.png)